Standard Application – Requirements

-Standard Application – Notes
+Standard Application – Additional Notes

-Special Applications on Merit
+Special Application on Merit – Requirements

 - National recognition for advanced competence in medical optometry.
-Examples are a history of presenting lectures and/or laboratory workshops at the American Academy of Optometry or other well regarded educational meetings;
+Examples are a history of presenting lectures and/or laboratory workshops at the American Academy of Optometry or other well regarded educational meetings.

-- Significant publications (articles, texts, chapters) on medical optometry in peer reviewed journals, textbooks or popular journals;
+- Significant publications (articles, texts, chapters) on medical optometry in peer reviewed journals, textbooks or popular journals.

-- Supervision and training of residents in medical optometry or ophthalmology while holding a faculty appointment at an optometry or medical facility holding written highest level TPA clinical privileges;
+- Supervision and training of residents in medical optometry or ophthalmology while holding a faculty appointment at an optometry or medical facility holding written highest level TPA clinical privileges.

-- Fellow of the American Academy of Optometry;
+- Fellow of the American Academy of Optometry.

-- Diplomate of the Ocular Disease Special Interest Group of the American Academy of Optometry;
+- Diplomate of the Ocular Disease Special Interest Group of the American Academy of Optometry.

-- Fellow of the Optometric Retina Society;
+- Fellow of the Optometric Retina Society.

-- Fellow of the Optometric Glaucoma Society; or
+- Fellow of the Optometric Glaucoma Society.

 - Certification in ophthalmology by the American Board of Ophthalmology.